ministryofjustice/github-collaborators/README.md

 ### `bin/outside-collaborators.rb`

-This script is run on a schedule by a [github action](.github/workflows/post-data.yaml) You can also run it manually either by [triggering the action], or running locally like this:
+This script is run on a schedule by a [github action](.github/workflows/outside-collaborators-check.yaml) You can also run it manually either by [triggering the action], or running locally like this:

 ```
 bin/outside-collaborators.rb
 ```

-This outputs a JSON document suitable for POSTing to the [Operations Engineering Reports] web application.

-You can also use the `bin/post-data.sh` script to generate and POST the JSON data manually.
+This script checks collaborators in Terraform against collaborators in GitHub repositories.
+Unknown collaborators are removed from those repositories.
+Issues will be raised on repositories when collaborator expiry date is up for renewal or expired.

 #### Caveats

-- Does not report any outside collaborators who have not yet accepted their invitation to collaborate.
+- Does not report include outside collaborators who have not yet accepted their invitation to collaborate.
 Pending collaborators are not reported by the github graphql API.

 ### `scripts/compare-terraform-to-github.py`